lemueldls/mnemo/README.md

 ## TODO

 - Features
-  - Rewrite renderer to use frame items instead of the AST.
   - Use file system storage on desktop and mobile versions.
   - Sync notes with Durable Objects.
   - Unload packages on space leave.